miyagawa/Dist-Milla/README.md

     Milla provides a sensible set of defaults that will work for 90% of people, and you don't need to waste time configuring your PluginBundle or searching for the plugin you need.
-And once you do, it's easy to upgrade to Dist::Zilla from there.

 # FAQ